Lohja: Sports

 Lohjan Pallo is the football team of the city.
-Lohja also has a ice hockey team called Lohjan Jääankat.
+Lohja also has an ice hockey team called Lohjan Jääankat.

+Kisakallio Sports Institute is located in Lohja.
+Other important sports venues in the town are Neidonkeidas Indoor Swimming Pool and Lohja Spa Resort in Karjalohja.

 Municipal consolidations

 The municipality of Lohja was consolidated with the city of Lohja in 1997, and the municipality of Sammatti in 2009.
 The municipalities of Karjalohja and Nummi-Pusula were consolidated with Lohja in 2013.

 Local subdivisions

 A significant part of the city of Lohja is not yet part of any district, since after the 1997 municipal association with the former rural municipality of Lohja.

 Neighborhoods

 The official city districts within the city proper of the municipality of Lohja are: